MXHX7199/MXHX7199.github.io/_pages/about.md

 News
 -----------
+`Aug./2/2024` Our four papers on the Accelerations of LLMs, SNNs, and nested address translation in virtualized environments have been accepted by ICCD 2024!
+Congratulations to Ning Yang, Zongwu and Longyu.

 `Jul./18/2024` Our two papers on the Accelerators of Spiking Neural Networks and Neural Radiance Fields have been accepted by MICRO 2024!
 Congratulations to Zongwu.

+`Jul./06/2024` Fangxin Liu received 2023 Shanghai Doctoral Dissertation Award.

 `Jun./07/2024` Our paper on SNN Accelerator has been accepted by TPDS 2024!